zillioxkassandra/hello-github/README.md

 # hello-github
 Getting started with Github.

-This README file should be associated with practice-branch.
+This README file is now assiciated withe the main branch.